H-AfrArts is looking for Editors and Advisory Board Members to join our small team and share duties and responsibilities on a voluntary basis.

 - Advisory Board Members: who advise editors on the overall health and development of their network, help set network policies within the bounds of H-Net’s guidelines, mediate disputes concerning editorial decisions, help with recruitment, and help editors design and implement new projects.

 Full training and support is provided.
-A minimum of two years committment is required for these roles.
+A minimum of two years committment is preferred.
 For a full description of the duties of Editors please see: https://networks.h-net.org/node/905/pages/80264/becoming-editor

 About the Network: